MikeyBeez/GoogSpeech/README.md

 on POP!_OS 20.04 I had to reboot to get my new binding to work.

+BTW, gtts-cli --all will list all the possible language codes.

 Here's the PYPI web page for gTTS if you are interested in learning more:

 https://pypi.org/project/gTTS/